“Simple Birthday Cake”

-Hubby’s birthday, and he doesn’t like to celebrate elaborately (not at all, in fact).
+Papa’s birthday, and he doesn’t like to celebrate elaborately.
 So, nothing huge, seriously, just a (western) home-baked, and (Chinese) home-cooked ‘Mee Sua’ dinner, yesterday.
-Hub might not sound happy or impressed for my sweet effort (feeling so sad), but I knew down in his heart, he appreciates it.
-At least, he would like the mee sua (Chinese thin strands wheat flour vermicelli) soup with chicken drumstick and 2 red hard-boiled eggs, a traditional Chinese ritualized birthday meal, by and from his beloved grandma.. :)
+He might not like the sweet effort, but he would at least appreciate the mee sua (Chinese thin strands wheat flour vermicelli) soup with chicken drumstick and 2 red hard-boiled eggs, a traditional Chinese ritualized birthday meal.

 Yields 9-inch cake